Pricing

 Who trades in the forex market?

-From central banks wielding monetary policy to retail traders seeking profits, here’s the list of individuals and entities that command the forex stage:
+From central banks wielding monetary policy to retail traders seeking profits, here's the list of individuals and entities that command the forex stage in the global currency market, also known as the FX market:

 • Commercial & investment banks